inrialearninglab/ai4t/docs/1-Mooc/module-3-how-does-AI-work/3-3-of-machine-learning-and-data/3-3-3-where-does-the-risk-come-from.en.md

 ---
-title: 3.3.3 Where Does the Risk Come From?
+title: "3.3.3 Where Does the Risk Come From?"
 description: Identify the different types of risks
 ---